robertlambert-untitled/FE-Developer-Test/web/themes/pippip/README.md

 ## JS

-Pippip v3 is ES6 based (rather than jQuery) by default, and gets converted to ES5 on compile for better browser support.
+Pippip is Typescript based by default, and gets converted to ES5 on compile for better browser support.

 #### Included JS files

-- `assets/js/defaults.js` contains all the default plugins & global functions
+- `assets/js/defaults.ts` contains all the default plugins & global functions
-- `assets/js/global.js` is a blank file for global project specific JS
+- `assets/js/global.ts` is a blank file for global project specific JS
-- `assets/js/emmsg.js` contains emergency message JS
+- `assets/js/emmsg.ts` contains emergency message JS

 #### Included plugins